rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 ADNOMINAL PERSON IN THE MORPHOLOGICAL SYSTEM OF ERZYA

 (a)Vowel harmony affects allomorphic variation in nineteen morphemes of adnominal declension with target vowels attested in four affix positions: affix-initial, affixinternal, affix-final and stand-alone.
-(b) Palatal harmony contributes to ambiguity in front-vowel contexts in the interpretation of surface coda %ń and %t́.
-Adnominal 1SG %ON marking is realized in coda
+(b) Palatal harmony contributes to ambiguity in front-vowel contexts in the interpretation of surface coda -ń and -t́.
+Adnominal 1SG -ON marking is realized in coda
-%ń and thus is a homonym of the realization of the indefinite declension genitive %Oń, which is also used in marking the genitive case on distinct, singular referents, especially proper nouns and possessa of the 1SG possessor.
-Adnominal 2SG %OT marking is realized in coda %t́ and thus is a homonym of the realization of the 2SG possessive declension kin-term genitive %Ot́ and sometimes the nominative plural in %T. (See section 3.2.2.
+-ń and thus is a homonym of the realization of the indefinite declension genitive -Oń, which is also used in marking the genitive case on distinct, singular referents, especially proper nouns and possessa of the 1SG possessor.
+Adnominal 2SG -OT marking is realized in coda -t́ and thus is a homonym of the realization of the 2SG possessive declension kin-term genitive -Ot́ and sometimes the nominative plural in -T. (See section 3.2.2.
 PALATAL HARMONY (1–4).)
-(c) Stem-final vowel loss causes ambiguity in a%final stems at two junctures.
+(c) Stem-final vowel loss causes ambiguity in a-final stems at two junctures.
 (Cf. sections 3.2.6 STEM-FINAL VOWEL LOSS, 4.2.3.1.1.
 FIRST PERSON, 4.2.3.1.2.
 SECOND PERSON 4.2.4.
 NOMINAL CONJUGATION MARKERS and 4.4.
 PARADIGM DEFECTIVITY IN ERZYA POSSESSOR INDEXING.)
-Inﬂection involving the indefinite nominative plural morpheme in %T is realized in a word form homonymous to the nominal conjugation form of that same stem in the indicative present 2SG, see (1).
-Likewise, inﬂection involving the 1SG possessive declension nominative-plural or oblique morpheme in %ON is realized in a word form homonymous to a nominal conjugation form of that same stem in the indicative present 1SG, see (2).
+Inﬂection involving the indefinite nominative plural morpheme in -T is realized in a word form homonymous to the nominal conjugation form of that same stem in the indicative present 2SG, see (1).
+Likewise, inﬂection involving the 1SG possessive declension nominative-plural or oblique morpheme in -ON is realized in a word form homonymous to a nominal conjugation form of that same stem in the indicative present 1SG, see (2).